GrahamCHill/Continuum/README.md

 Continuum is a modular project intelligence platform designed to explore scalable system architecture, modular backend services, and declarative UI composition.

 At its core, Continuum treats a project as a root aggregate.
-All functionality—planning, documentation, analysis, and automation—is implemented as independently deployable modules that attach to projects via strict data contracts.
+All functionality—planning, documentation, analysis, and automation — is implemented as independently deployable modules that attach to projects via strict data contracts.

 ## Architecture